On this page:

 Hearing the matter in court

 You can have the matter heard in court any time before an enforcement order is made or before the period for starting proceedings expires.
+It may be worth considering requesting a review before going to court.

 You should get legal advice if you have received a notice to appear before a court.
 You may be eligible for legal aid and can apply through most lawyers, Victoria Legal Aid, many Community Legal Centres and the Victorian Aboriginal Legal Service.